Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ### 2025-08-17T14:32:14-05:00 (48.41288, -91.75146) 1242 feet

+We left camp at 10 or 11.
+We only have a short distance to cover today.

 Long lunch on a pleasant campsite that is on the third portage going west.
 Portages are well traveled and mostly easy.